 A deferred submittal is any portion of the design of a building or structure that is not submitted at the time of the permit application and will be submitted to the building official at a later time.
+Acceptance of a deferred submittal is at the sole discretion of the building official.
 The deferred submittal items shall not be installed until the building official has approved the design and submittal documents.
 Requirements for deferred submittals may vary in each jurisdiction.